 Keep the social in social media.
-Encourage a sense of community by interacting with your audience and engage with them through your social networks.
+Encourage a sense of community by interacting with your audience and engage them through your social networks.
 Create conversation by inviting comments and asking interesting questions, posting unique photos, and delivering quality stories.

 - Share useful information and links.

 - Follow back, especially your fans and interesting people within your field or relevancy.